20 Unique Easter Egg Decorating Ideas

 Courtesy Eden Passante

 It’s easy to get this trendy look from Sugar and Charm.
 Prepare dye according to the packaging and let eggs soak for varying amount of time.
 Take them out quickly for a hint of color and leave them in for longer to get a rich hue.
+Don’t be ashamed of your maximalism; decorating is actually proven to make you happier.

 You Name It Eggs